patrickbucher/docs/weinberg/how-software-is-built.md

 the duration of the interruption itself (say, a five minute customer call), but also an additional reimmersion time needed to get back to the original task (say, fifteen minutes).
-The more people that are affected by a single interruption―say, a phone call pulling a meeting attendee away, causing the whole meeting to be interrupted—the longer the reimmersion time becomes:
+The more people that are affected by a single interruption—say, a phone call pulling a meeting attendee away, causing the whole meeting to be interrupted—the longer the reimmersion time becomes:
 Gathering a dispersed crowd costs time—and requires interrupting them at the task they picked up in the meantime.